AntoineGS/Vi4D/README.md

 ## Debugging

 Ensure the `Host application` under `Project Options` is set to your `bds.exe` path and run the bpl in debug mode.
-Note: This does not seem to work in recent versionof Delphi, it works great in D2010 though.
+Note: This does not seem to work in recent versions of Delphi, it works great in D2010 though.

 ## Roadmap

 - Add version-specific projects for the ones I have access to (2010, XE3, 12)
+- `V` and (maybe, though probably not) `<C-V>`
 - Support for Half Page and Page Up/Down, `gUU`, `guu`, (maybe) `=`
 - Complete the inside/around featuresets (paragraphs, tags, blocks, word)
-- Selected text behaviors (like selecting text and pressing d to delete selection)
 - Implement `/` searching
-- `V`, `v` and (maybe) `<C-V>`
 - Undoing operations that are more than one smaller operations require undoing each smaller operation, find a way to 'group' operations
 - Marks support
 - I Would LOVE to implement relative line numbers... not sure if it is possible though